 As regards preclinical research, adequate preoperative planning enables better model selection and development, in accordance with the 3Rs as recommended by Animal Care and Use Committees: Replacement, Reduction and Refinement.
 We currently use a 64-slice system.
 Our images are quite spectacular and they have provided extremely insightful information for many procedures.
 Do not hesitate to ask for more information.

 Imaging is a cornerstone of IMMR activity in large model preclinical research.
-To further improve our capabilities, we recently bought the motorized version of the latest OEC Elite from General Electric Medical Systems for superior angiographic imaging.
-We are also looking into 3D ultrasound for the upcoming year.
-In addition, non-destructive x-ray analysis of medical devices and tissue explants is also often essential and this requires high precision cabinet x-ray systems.
+Non-destructive x-ray analysis of medical devices and tissue explants is also often essential and this requires high precision cabinet x-ray systems.
 Ex vivo x-ray imaging of explanted stents and valves is something we do frequently and so we also invested in the Faxitron MX-20 Radiography System, used in medical, forensic, scientific and agricultural applications.
 It provides on-the-spot images in seconds and can export in most formats.
 Never have we been so well equipped to get nondestructive information about calcification of biologic material and metallic device integrity.